-The most important relationship you will ever have is with yourself, gorgeous.
+The most important relationship you will ever have is with yourself.
 Everything else stems from there – your energy, your work, your creativity, your relationship with others.

 When we disconnect from ourselves – when we stop listening to our heart and intuition – things show up in our lives that we don’t want.
 All of a sudden we find ourselves stuck in unhealthy or destructive patterns.
 We attract drama.
 We get sick.
 We feel exhausted and unhappy, and we’re not really sure why.